Facts, Figures, and Testimonials

 Duggan Middle School

-- Over 2 million books shipped to rebuild school libraries devastated by Hurricane Katrina.
+- Over 2 million books and computers shipped to rebuild school libraries devastated by Hurricane Katrina, Hurricane Sandy, and for other disasters, including floods, tornados and arson.

-- Over 550 under-resourced schools across the US receive books from the Reader to Reader program throughout their school year.
+- Over 600 under-resourced schools across the US have received books from the Reader to Reader Book Donation Program.

 - Rural community library initiatives in Mississippi, New Mexico and Texas.